Fencing at the 2024 Summer Olympics – Women's team foil

 The women's team foil event at the 2024 Summer Olympics took on 1 August 2024 at the Grand Palais strip.
 32 fencers (eight teams of four) from eight nations competed.

 Background

 The Russian Olympic Committee, the titleholder from 2020, did not compete this time.
 The United States team, featuring two-time individual foil gold medalist Lee Kiefer and her fellow teammates, triumphed over Italy, the bronze medalist from 2020, marking the first time a non-European team has secured a gold medal in women's team foil.

 Qualification

-A National Olympic Committee (NOC) could enter a team of three fencers in the women's team épée.
+A National Olympic Committee (NOC) could enter a team of three fencers in the women's team foil.
 These fencers also automatically qualified for the individual event.

 Competition format

 The tournament was a single-elimination tournament, with classification matches for all places.
 Each match featured the three fencers on each team competing in a round-robin, with nine three-minute bouts to five points; the winning team was the one that reaches 45 total points first or was leading after the end of the nine bouts.